IIHTDevelopers/Yaksha-FullStack-Angular-Java-Train-information-management-system-Template/Commands Readme.txt

 	Password: pass@word1

 * To login to mysql instance: Open new terminal and use following command:
-	-sudo systemctl enable mysql
+      a.	sudo systemctl enable mysql
-	-sudo systemctl start mysql
+      b.	sudo systemctl start mysql
+      NOTE: After typing any of the above commands you might encounter any warnings.
+      --> Please note that these warnings are expected and can be disregarded.
+Proceed to the next step.
-	-mysql -u root -p
+      c.	mysql -u root -p
 The last command will ask for password which is ‘pass@word1’

 * Mandatory: Before final submission run the following command: mvn test